clarelgibson/publishing-jekyll/index.md

 # Welcome to the Jekyll Publishing test site
 This site and repository have been built to test out the functionality of using Github Pages with a Jekyll theme to build a static website to go alongside a repo.

+## This is a level 2 heading
+Welcome to the level 2 section.